Performing Arts Bursaries for Disabled Artists in Sunderland

 These guidelines and the application process are also available as an audio recording here.

 An Easy Read version of these Guidelines is also available here.

-Sunderland Culture celebrates the diversity of its communities and actively seeks to promote and support the work of artists from diverse backgrounds that reflect the communities living in our city.
-In partnership with SBMEN we wish to offer 3 bursaries for Sunderland performing artists from Black, Asian or Minority Ethnic backgrounds to help develop an area of their creative practice.
+Sunderland Culture celebrates the diversity of its communities.
+We actively seek to promote and support the work of artists from diverse backgrounds that reflect the communities living in our city.
+As part of our artist development programme, Unlock, we wish to provide 3 bursaries that will help disabled performing artists develop an area of their creative practise.

 - There are 3 bursaries of £500 each available.